 Lauren Dula is a paralegal at Seminole County Legal Aid Society.
 She is currently a student at the University of Central Florida graduating in December of 2022.
 Lauren is majoring in Political Science with a minor in Women and Gender studies.
 In addition, she will graduate with a certificate in victim’s advocacy.
 Lauren plans to attend Law school in 2023 and is very passionate about advocating for both women and children.
 In her free time, she enjoys being on the Executive Team for UCF’s Knight-Thon to raise money for Orlando Health Arnold Palmer Hospital for Children.
 Lauren is the paralegal for Yvonne Alonso.

 Sophia is a first-generation immigrant from Ecuador working as a paralegal at Seminole County Legal Aid.
 Currently she is pursuing a degree at the University of Central Florida in legal studies in preparation for law school.
 She is dedicated to helping those in need through her work as a paralegal and as a member of the community.
 Growing up Sophia developed a passion for helping those in need, especially the homeless and survivors of domestic violence.
 In her spare time, she enjoys volunteering at the Coalition for the Homeless located in Downtown Orlando.
 In the future, Sophia plans on becoming an attorney and continuing to help vulnerable members of her community.
-Sophia is the paralegal for attorney Yvonne Alonso.
+Sophia is the Landlord-Tenant Specialist.

 Abigail was born and raised in Central Florida.
 A graduate of Dr. Phillips High School, she received an AA from Seminole State College before returning to complete an AS in Legal Studies.
 As the Intake Specialist for Seminole County Legal Aid Society, she is excited to give back to the community that has always done so much for her.